- Facts to Know

 BV is actually a syndrome resulting from an imbalance in the different types of bacteria in the vagina (also called vaginal "flora").
 A healthy vagina has numerous organisms that naturally live there.
 The vast majority—about 95 percent—belong to a type of bacteria called lactobacillus.

 There are several kinds of lactobacillus, at least one of which is responsible for keeping the vagina's pH at normal levels.
 One hypothesis claims that when these levels become unbalanced, certain microorganisms may overtake the normal flora leading to a low-grade infection that often produces an abnormal vaginal discharge.

 With many negative outcomes now linked to bacterial vaginosis (BV), it is important that women get tested and treated.
 But surveys find that the majority of health care professionals don't routinely test for or treat BV.
 And yet an estimated 29 percent of women aged 14 to 49 and 50 percent of African American women have BV.

 The most common symptoms include a discharge and an unpleasant vaginal odor.
 Women may easily mistake BV for a yeast infection, which is caused by the overgrowth of fungi called Candida albicans.
 However, BV requires a different treatment, so it is important you get an accurate diagnosis.
 Additionally, you may have more than one type of vaginitis at the same time, so having a yeast infection doesn't mean you can't also have BV.

 Fortunately, a trained health care professional can easily diagnose BV.
 All it takes is a test to check the level of acidity, or pH, in the vagina.
-A vaginal pH greater than 4.5 is one sign you may have BV.
+A vaginal pH greater than 4.5 is one sign that you may have BV.

 Your health care professional will also take a vaginal discharge specimen for examination under a microscope to look for "clue cells"—cells from the vaginal lining that are covered with bacteria.
 It is important not to douche or use deodorant sprays before a medical exam because these products can make it more difficult to diagnose BV.